Kolonaki, Athens: A Local’s Guide to Athens’ Most Exclusive District

 Nice n Easy, Kolonaki

-The restaurants in Kolonaki cater to every budget, style, and taste palate.
+The restaurants in Kolonaki cater to every budget, style, and taste palate, providing a diverse dining experience.
 Since this is one of the most upscale parts of town, it makes sense that there are several fine dining institutions here and restaurants that offer multi-course tasting menus with wine pairings.

-Still, simplicity and flavor are what lie at the heart of what makes traditional Greek cuisine so good, and you will also be able to find an abundance of cosy, homely, non-pretentious tavernas here too.
+Still, simplicity and flavor, including egg-based dishes, are what lie at the heart of what makes traditional Greek cuisine so good, and you will also be able to find an abundance of cosy, homely, non-pretentious tavernas here too, where you can enjoy some excellent chicken dishes.
 Filippou (Xenokratous 19) is one such example.

 This charming, family-owned spot first opened its doors over 100 years ago and it has been passed down through the family over the generations.
-All of your favourite Greek classic dishes can be found on the menu here – from pasticchio to moussaka, and all are prepared with only the freshest local ingredients.
+All of your favourite Greek classic dishes can be found on the menu here – from pasticchio to moussaka, and all are prepared with only the freshest local ingredients, such ripe tomatoes.

-Nearby, Nice n Easy (Omirou 60) was one of the first farm-to-table concept restaurants to open its doors in the Greek capital.
+Nearby, Nice n Easy (Omirou 60) was one of the first farm-to-table concept restaurants to open its doors in the Greek capital, and its chef ensures that all dishes are prepared with locally sourced ingredients.
 All dishes are prepared with locally sourced ingredients and you have complete visibility on their supply chain and where they source each item from.

 Simul (Ipsilantou 63) is a great choice for brunch or lunch and the restaurant serves up Greek dishes prepared with an international or modern twist.
 Meanwhile, the Stinking Bishop (Spevsippou and Loukianou) is a fine dining restaurant whose mantra is to ¨prepare dishes with the same kind of love that only a parent has for a child¨.

-Start with a charcuterie board.
-For your main, the homemade harissa or the ribs with parmesan sauce make a great choice.
+Start with a charcuterie board, which may include some delicious pork options.
+For your main, the homemade harissa, steaks or the ribs with parmesan sauce make a great choice.

-For the best experience, ask your server to recommend a wine pairing for your dish based on one of the exquisite wines sourced from one of over 45 vineyards across Greece.
+For the best experience, ask your server to recommend a wine pairing for your Greek food dish based on one of the exquisite wines sourced from one of over 45 vineyards across Greece.

 Kolonaki Athens art scene